YKhan142008/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-An implementation of Tic-Tac-Toe with the option to play and unbeatable bot!
+An implementation of Tic-Tac-Toe with the option to play an unbeatable bot!